PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 replace the legacy unbounded full-map loop.
 The former 482-line lowerer helper is a 17-line dispatcher and its production call supplies LayoutState.

+The paired partially restored SiNet variant shares the same `_resolve_prefix` contract.
+Its variant-specific tail is `Concat(NCHW) -> MUL -> Transpose(NHWC) -> ADD -> PRELU`; only the MUL and Concat move from NCHW to NHWC, while the ADD/PReLU tail already has the target layout.
+The terminal root is the post-MUL Transpose.
+It must be private, have one exact MUL producer and one exact ADD consumer, and the ADD must have one exact PReLU consumer.
+The final PReLU output may be a public output or retain arbitrary later fan-out and repeated slots.

+The MUL now produces the existing post-Transpose tensor name directly.
+That canonical tensor, the ADD output, and the final PReLU output remain unchanged;
+only the Concat intermediate adopts the canonical post tensor's shape, signature, and layouts.
+The same grouped six-role constant transaction handles the first-stage affine/PReLU constants, the pre-Transpose MUL constant, and the already-NHWC ADD/PReLU constants.
+Raw channel constants accepted by the legacy recovery path are normalized in the same all-or-nothing plan.

+The owner re-resolves the shared prefix and variant tail immediately before apply, preflights every constant clone, operator mutation, output rewrite, metadata update, and five-adapter removal, and updates one differential index.
+Its graph-order traversal is capped at 32 rewrites, with success-only pruning and optional LayoutState synchronization.
+The former 470-line lowerer helper is a 17-line dispatcher.
+The primary production call supplies the Session LayoutState; the independently inferred fallback IR call passes the explicit `None` boundary.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter